Think The Glasses Gotta Go? Not always.

 - Love on the Run: Antoine goes in to a judge's office to get his final divorce decree and is startled to find that the judge is a very good-looking woman.
 As the judge puts on her glasses to read the paper, Antoine remembers being in bed with his wife Christine (the woman he's divorcing at the meeting) and specifically asking her to put her glasses back on.

 - In Resident Evil: Retribution, Luther gets distracted when Alice puts on the Tactical Glasses.

 - The Station Agent: Finn's friends tell him to buy the librarian glasses so they can play Hot Librarian.

 - Wonder Woman (2017).
-Steve Trevor is trying to dress Diana in contemporary 1910's fashion to make her look unobtrusive, and failing completely.
-He tries putting glasses on her, which arguably only ended up making her even more eye-catching.
+Steve Trevor tries to dress Diana in contemporary 1910s fashion to make her look unobtrusive, and fails completely.
+He tries putting glasses on her, which only ends up making her even more eye-catching.